mikewest/internetdrafts/first-party-cookies/draft.md

 If the `attribute-name` case-insensitively matches the string "SameSite", the user agent MUST process the `cookie-av` as follows:

-1. If `cookie-av`'s `attribute-value` is not a case-sensitive match for "Strict" or "Lax", ignore the `cookie-av`.
+1. If `cookie-av`'s `attribute-value` is not a case-insensitive match for "Strict" or "Lax", ignore the `cookie-av`.

 2. Let `enforcement` be "Lax" if `cookie-av`'s `attribute-value` is a